Reynolda House, Museum Of American Art, And Gardens

 Part of the Reynolda Estate grounds and adjacent to Reynolda House, these farm buildings that once served as dairy barns, cattle sheds, and blacksmith shops now house boutique shops, restaurants, and offices.

-Shops include several home furnishings stores, men’s, ladies’, children’s designer fashion boutiques, and Village Fabric Shop.
-Painters’ Palette, Uncorked Masterpiece, and the START Wake Forest University student art gallery are among the art galleries.
+Shops include several home furnishings stores, men’s, ladies’, children’s designer fashion boutiques, Village Fabric Shop, and The Bookhouse.
+Painters’ Palette, Uncorked Masterpiece, and the START Wake Forest University student art gallery are among the art-filled options.
 Fitness and wellness studios include Pure Barre, Naturopathic Health Clinic, European Touch Day Spa, and Village Hair Design.

-Restaurants at Reynolda Village include Penny Path Cafe and Crepe Shop, the original Village Tavern, and May Way Dumplings.
+Restaurants at Reynolda Village include Penny Path Cafe and Crepe Shop, the original Village Tavern, Dough Joe’s, Theodore’s Bar & Market, and May Way Dumplings.

 Want To See Winston-Salem’s Best Museums?